entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      of the Entando custom resource that will use it.
 Valid values are `oracle`, `postgresql` and `mysql`.
 * `spec.host` can either be a valid IPv4 address or a hostname.
 Where an IP address is provided, the Entando Operator will create a Kubernetes Service with an associated EndPoints resource to allow for routing to this address.
-Where a hostname is provided, the Entando Operator will simply create a Kubernetes Service of type `cname`
+Where a hostname is provided, the Entando Operator will simply create a Kubernetes Service of type `cname`.
 * `spec.port` is the port that the external database service is running on.
-This value is optional in which case we will use the default port for the DBMS vendor in question
+This value is optional in which case we will use the default port for the DBMS vendor in question.
 * `spec.databaseName` is the name of the database that the Entando Operator should be creating schemas in.
 This property is only for use with PostgreSQL and Oracle, as MySQL doesn't distinguish between schemas and databases.
 * `spec.tablespace` is only required for Oracle so that Schemas can be created in different tablespaces.
-* `spec.secretName` should be the name (`Secret.metadata.name`) of a Kubernetes Secret in the same namespace that has a `username` key and a `password` key that will provide the Entando Operator with the necessary access and permissions to create Schemas and users on the database in question.
+* `spec.secretName` should be the name (`Secret.metadata.name`) of a Kubernetes Secret in the same namespace that has a `username` key and a `password` key to provide the Entando Operator with the necessary access and permissions to create Schemas and users on the database in question.
 * `spec.jdbcParameters` is a map of name/value pairs that will be appended to the JDBC connection string to allow for further customization of the actual connection to the database.